seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 No matter, sir, what I have heard or known.
 You laugh when boys or women tell their dreams;
-Is’t not your trick?
+Is't not your trick?

 **DOLABELLA**
 I understand not, madam.

 **CLEOPATRA**
-I dream’d there was an Emperor Antony:
+I dream'd there was an Emperor Antony:
 O, such another sleep, that I might see
 But such another man!

 **DOLABELLA**
-If it might please ye,–
+If it might please ye,--

 **CLEOPATRA**
 His face was as the heavens; and therein stuck